Measurements of Wgamma and Zgamma production in pp collisions at sqrt{s}= 7 TeV with the ATLAS detector at the LHC

 {\em $Z(\ell^+ \ell^-)$ background:} To understand background contributions from the $Z(\ell^+ \ell^-)$ process, MC simulation is needed to study the possibility of losing one lepton from $Z$ decay due to acceptance.
 Furthermore, two control regions are built to study the $E_{\mathrm{T}}^{\mathrm{miss}}$ modeling in $Z+\gamma$ and $Z+$jets events.
-The events in the $Z+\gamma$ control regions are selected by imposing the nominal $\ell^+ \ell^-\gamma$ event selection criteria, and the events in the $Z(e^+e^-)+$jets control regions are selected by imposing the nominal $e\nu\gamma$ selection criteria, except requiring that $m_{e\gamma}$ be within 15~\GeV{} of the $Z$ boson mass, assuming one of the electrons is mis-identified as a photon.
-It is found that the $E_{\mathrm{T}}^{\mathrm{miss}}$ distributions of $Z+\gamma$ and $Z(e^+e^-)+$jets events are well modeled by MC simulations both in events with low pileup and in events with high pileup.
+The events in the $Z+\gamma$ control regions are selected by imposing the nominal $\ell^+ \ell^-\gamma$ event selection criteria, and the events in the $Z(e^+e^-)+$jets control regions are selected by imposing the nominal $e\nu\gamma$ selection criteria, except requiring that $m_{e\gamma}$ be within 15~\GeV{} of the $Z$ boson mass, assuming one of the electrons is misidentified as a photon.
+A good agreement between the data and the MC simulation for the $E_{\mathrm{T}}^{\mathrm{miss}}$ distributions is found in these two $Z$ control regions, both in events with low pileup and in events with high pileup.
 Therefore their contributions are estimated from MC simulations.
-The uncertainties in $E_{\mathrm{T}}^{\mathrm{miss}}$ modeling in the $Z(\ell^+ \ell^-)$ process are studied by varying the energy scale and resolution of the leptons, photons, jets and unassociated energy clusters\footnote{Unassociated energy clusters in the calorimeter are the energy deposits that are not matched to any reconstructed high-$p_{\mathrm{T}}$ object (jet, electron, muon and photon).} in the calorimeter.
+The uncertainties in $E_{\mathrm{T}}^{\mathrm{miss}}$ modeling in the $Z(\ell^+ \ell^-)$ process are studied by varying the energy scale and resolution of the leptons, photons, jets, and unassociated energy clusters\footnote{Unassociated energy clusters in the calorimeter are the energy deposits that are not matched to any reconstructed high-$p_{\mathrm{T}}$ object (jet, electron, muon, and photon).} in the calorimeter.

-{\em Other backgrounds:} The background contributions from $t\bar{t}$, $WW$, single top quark, $Z(\tau^{+}\tau^{-})$ and $W(\tau \nu)$ processes are estimated from MC simulations.
-The systematic uncertainties arise mainly from theoretical uncertainties on the production cross sections of these background processes and uncertainties on the lepton, photon, jet and $E_{\mathrm{T}}^{\mathrm{miss}}$ modeling in the simulation.
+{\em Other backgrounds:} The background contributions from $t\bar{t}$, $WW$, single top quark, $Z(\tau^{+}\tau^{-})$, and $W(\tau \nu)$ processes are estimated from MC simulations.
+The systematic uncertainties arise mainly from theoretical uncertainties on the production cross sections of these background processes and uncertainties on the lepton, photon, jet, and $E_{\mathrm{T}}^{\mathrm{miss}}$ modeling in the simulation.